-In deciding whether to accept the Scheduled Value or the Individual Review Settlement Offer, as applicable, you should keep the following considerations in mind:
+In deciding whether to accept the Scheduled Value, you should keep the following considerations in mind:

-- First, the Fund A Payment Percentage will increase if the Trust receives money from the Anadarko Litigation or its claims on the insurance policies.
-It is not certain, however, that the Trust will receive money from either source. - Second, the Fund A Payment Percentage applies to all Tort Claims within Category A, regardless of whether the Allowed Amounts of those Tort Claims are established by accepting the Scheduled Value, the Individual Review Settlement Offer, or the amount determined under the alternative dispute resolution procedures set forth in the ADR Procedures. - Third, for Category A Asbestos Claims, if you reject the Scheduled Value and proceed to individual review, arbitration, or litigation in the tort system, you may receive less than the Scheduled Value of your Tort Claim, and you will not be allowed to offer evidence of the Scheduled Value of your Tort Claim to show how much your Tort Claim is worth. - Fourth, no punitive damages are available for any Tort Claim, regardless of whether the Allowed Amount of the Claim is determined by the Scheduled Value, individual review, arbitration, or litigation in the tort system. - Fifth, if your Tort Claim proceeds to binding arbitration or litigation in the tort system, you may be responsible for costs incurred.
+- First, the Fund D Payment Percentage will increase if the Trust receives money from the Anadarko Litigation or its claims on the insurance policies.
+It is not certain, however, that the Trust will receive money from either source. - Second, the Fund D Payment Percentage applies to all Category D Claims, regardless of whether the Allowed Amounts of those Tort Claims are established by accepting

+- Third, if you reject the Scheduled Value and proceed to individual review, arbitration, or litigation in the tort system, you may receive less than the Scheduled Value of your Tort Claim, and you will not be allowed to offer evidence of the Scheduled Value of your Tort Claim to show how much your Tort Claim is worth. - Fourth, no punitive damages are available for any Tort Claim, regardless of whether the Allowed Amount of the Claim is determined by the Scheduled Value, individual review, arbitration, or litigation in the tort system. - Fifth, if your Tort Claim proceeds to binding arbitration or litigation in the tort system, you may be responsible for costs incurred.
 For binding arbitration, you are responsible for any arbitrator's fees and expenses in excess of \$2,000, as well as all of your own costs and attorneys' fees incurred in connection with the arbitration proceeding.
-For litigation in the tort system, you are responsible for all of your own attorneys' fees, costs, and expenses. - Sixth, for Category A Asbestos Claims, if you reject the Scheduled Value and subsequently obtain an award in binding arbitration or the tort system that exceeds the Scheduled Value of your Tort Claim, it is not certain that you will be able to recover the amount in excess of the Scheduled Value (the "Excess Award").
+For litigation in the tort system, you are responsible for all of your own attorneys' fees, costs, and expenses. - Sixth, if you reject the Scheduled Value and subsequently obtain an award in binding arbitration or the tort system that exceeds the Scheduled Value of your Tort Claim, it is not certain that you will be able to recover the amount in excess of the Scheduled Value (the "Excess Award").
 Specifically, you can only recover the Excess Award from the Excess Anadarko Fund.
 As mentioned above, the Excess Anadarko Fund is a fund that will only be created if the Trust recovers more than \$120 million from the Anadarko Litigation.
 In that event, the Excess Anadarko Fund will be funded with five percent of the net proceeds the Trust receives from the Anadarko Litigation in excess of \$120 million.
 If the total amount of Excess Awards (if any) exceeds the total amount of the Excess Anadarko Fund (if any), you will receive your proportionate share of the Excess Anadarko Fund, but it might not be the entire amount of your Excess Award.